-Using the Commenting tools on a PDF file in Adobe Reader is the most effective way to communicate changes and revisions to the Designer.
+Using the Comment tools on a PDF file in Adobe Reader is a very effective way to communicate changes and revisions.
 Additional benefits include:

-Marking up a PDF file using the Annotations tools:
+Marking up a PDF file using the Comment tools:

-There are several tools that can be used for Commenting within Adobe Reader.
-These tools are found under the Comment tab on the top right side of the screen.
+There are several tools that can be used to Comment within Adobe Reader.
+To access them, click on the Comment panel on the right side of your screen:

 To use any tool, click on it to choose it from the palette, then highlight the text within the document that needs to be revised.
 Start typing in the updated text and a small edit box will appear with the new text.
 You can modify items within this box at any time.

-A few other handy markup tools for Commenting on a PDF file include: Attach File, Replace, and Strikethrough.
-Just move your mouse over the tool and a tooltip should show the name.
+A few other handy markup tools for Commenting on a PDF file include: Strikethrough text, Add note to replace text and Add a New Attachment.
+Just position your mouse over the tool and a tooltip will show the name.

-Notice that the edits you are making show up in the Comments List on the right side of the document.
+Notice that the edits you are making show up in the Comment pane on the right side of the document.
 You can double click on any list item to move your cursor to that position on the page.

 When you are finished marking up the PDF:

-Save the file, using the original file name and adding _edit to the end of the filename.
+Save the file, using the original file name and adding _edits to the end of the filename.